saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 - the master can utilize the message bus to have all minions run the execution module in (near) parralel

-**Custom states**: a custom state is a construct that Salt offers where you can write State functions in Python.
+**Custom states**: a custom state is a construct that Salt offers you to write State functions in.
 You will be able to call these functions directly in the state system.

-The custom state functions can interface with other Salt features.
+The custom state is written in Python and it can interface with other Salt features.
 Some of the things you can do inside a custom state functions are:
 - Interface with pillar or grains data
 - Cross call (custom) execution modules

 The general idea is that the execution module is a low level function that does 1 thing while the custom state is used to put in additional logic.

 Unlike (custom-) execution modules, custom state functions cannot be called from the CLI.

 **Runners**: salt runners are similar to (custom) execution modules.
 In a salt-runner, the Python you write will have access to all the available Salt interfaces from the master perspective.